11Hayden/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-3-paths - to count the number of directories in the path 4-global_variables - to display global variables 5-local_variables - to display both the environment abd global variables
+3-paths - to count the number of directories in the path 4-global_variables - to display global variables 5-local_variables - to display both the environment abd global variables 6-create_local_variable - to create a local variable 'BEST' with value 'School' 7-create_global_variable - to create a global variabld 'BEST' with value 'School'